Notifying the Regulatory Authority of Persons with Management or Control

 What is a PMC and what is their role in an early childhood education service?

-Click here for the definition of person with management or control and their roles and responsibilities.
+Visit the roles and repsonsibilities webpage for the definition of person with management or control and their roles and responsibilities.

-What are my responsibilities as an Approved Provider when adding a PMC?
+What are my responsibilities as an approved provider when adding a PMC?

-If you are an Approved Provider and need to notify the Regulatory Authority of the addition of a Person with Management or Control (PMC), you must first determine whether the individual you nominate is a suitable candidate and has the management capability to perform the role of a PMC.
+If you are an approved provider and need to notify the Regulatory Authority of the addition of a Person with Management or Control (PMC), you must first determine whether the individual you nominate is a suitable candidate and has the management capability to perform the role of a PMC.
 Your decision can be guided by a review of the declaration and supporting documents provided by the candidate.

 What steps do I take before nominating a PMC?